Dr. Zimal Chaudhary

 How to Prevent Dry Skin?

-Adopting a consistent skincare routine can help prevent dry skin.
-This includes gentle cleansing, regular exfoliation, and using a good moisturizer.
+- Adopting a consistent skincare routine can help prevent dry skin.
+This includes gentle cleansing, regular exfoliation, and using a good moisturiser.
 Look for products with hydrating ingredients like hyaluronic acid and glycerin.

-Moisturizers are crucial for maintaining skin hydration.
-Choose a moisturizer that suits your skin type and apply it immediately after bathing to lock in moisture.
+- Moisturisers are crucial for maintaining skin hydration.
+Choose a moisturiser that suits your skin type and apply it immediately after bathing to lock in moisture.

 Foods to Include